 Your ministry is really about how you live your life.

-One of the most selfless things you can do in ministry to those in the church is to let someone be a part of your actual family.
+One of the most selfless things you can do is to let someone be a part of your actual family.
 No one is going to argue that boundaries are a healthy thing.
 But I’m fairly certain Jesus may argue about where some of us in our contemporary Western culture think boundaries should be drawn.
 Jesus didn’t teach the disciples over one hour of coffee a week.
 Jesus taught his disciples by living life with them, by teaching them endlessly in multiple ways and in many different scenarios.
 He didn’t spend his time in this world seeking his own comfort and just waiting for his suffering on earth to be over.
-But he intentionally engaged in living other-centered life with the people he was seeking to love and teach.
+But he intentionally engaged in living an others-centered life with the people he was seeking to love and teach.
 I would venture to say that how we use our private time is quite indicative of how well our ministry time is going.

 Do you covet opportunities to hoard comfort apart from considering the needs and wellbeing of others?
 Or are you consistently open to offering yourself to the needs of those around you?
 Are you willing to sacrifice the former for the latter?